zjgoodman/marsrover/README.md

 Note that because the rovers take A LOT of photos each day, it takes time to download all of them.
 For example, on May 30, 2015, over 800 photos were taken by the rover `curiosity`.

+Note that NASA for some reason stores lots of copies of the same image, with different IDs.

 ## Supported date formats
 The app and the CLI both support the following date formats: